Welsh midwives vote to strike, but England turnout too low

 Midwives in England said the vote result exposed the flaws in the law around industrial action.

-The Welsh government has said it recognises the strength of feeling in the NHS.
+The Welsh government said it recognises the strength of feeling in the NHS.

-Any decision to take industrial action must be approved by the RCM's elected Board.
+Any decision to take industrial action must be approved by the RCM's elected board.
 The union said it will now look at the result of the ballot and consider the next steps.

 Julie Richards, director for Wales at the RCM, said: "Midwives in Wales are exhausted.
 The disappointing and unacceptable 4% pay offer simply reinforced their feelings of being overlooked and undervalued."